LiangqinRen/PrivDNN/README.md

 #### select

 *select* is the most important function in PrivDNN.
-PrivDNN offers four kinds of algorithms to select critical neurons, i.e., random selection, greedy selection, pruning selection and pruning+greedy selection.
-All algorithms are listed in **PrivDNN/PrivDNN/main.py**, and you can config which algorithm to use here.
-For datasets MNIST and EMNIST, we select exact number of neurons in first two layers, for GTSRB, CIFAR10 and Tiny ImageNet, we select a percentage of neurons in first two layers.
-We also explain parameters in the script.
+PrivDNN offers four kinds of algorithms to select critical neurons, i.e., random selection, greedy selection, pruning selection, and pruning+greedy selection.
+All algorithms are listed in **PrivDNN/PrivDNN/main.py**, and you can configure which algorithm to use here.
+For datasets MNIST and EMNIST, we select an exact number of neurons in the first two layers; for GTSRB, CIFAR10, and Tiny ImageNet, we select a percentage of neurons in the first two layers.
+We also explain the parameters in the script.

-*select* function's results are used in Table 2, 3, 4, 5 and Figure 4, 7.
+*select* function's results are used in Tables 2, 3, 4, 5 and Figures 4, 7.

 ```
 bash run.sh mnist select